FabrizioCaldarelli/database-structure-and-data-exporter/README.md

-# database-structure-and-data-exporter
+# Database Structure And Data Exporter

-Export structure and data from database
+This software is made to simplfy export structure and data from a database source.

+At this moment, the only supported platform is SQL Server (C# has been used to better interface to SQL Server).